 Gin and Tonic Recipe

-Gin and Tonic Recipe– today we’re making a classic cocktail recipe and the drink that gets made in our house the most often :) Gin, tonic, and lime juice make up this simple and delicious cocktail!
+Gin and Tonic Recipe– today we’re making a classic cocktail recipe that comes together with just THREE simple ingredients and is one of the easiest cocktails you will ever make :) Gin, tonic, and lime juice make up this simple and delicious cocktail!
 Cheers!

 I recruited Stephen to help me out on this one since he’s the resident gin and tonic mixer around here.
 We even made a fun little (very short) video together showing you how to make it (it’s down below above the recipe card if you’re interested!).

 Last year I shared an orange and cranberry gin and tonic which was a huge hit.
-I have another festive version planned for this holiday season but for now, I figured you might like the short and simple version of the Gin and Tonic recipe that we’re so very fond of in our house.
+I have more flavored versions planned for this year but for now, I figured you might like the short and simple version of the Gin and Tonic recipe that we’re so very fond of in our house.

 The best gin for Gin and Tonics:

 Alright so, I’m not going to pretend to be an expert on alcohol.
 Mmkay?